 This was especially galling for university professors, until it finally came to head, possibly egged on in some part by Karl Marx, whose own personal beef with capitalists was not unlike the centuries-long beef universities had with the Nobility, over what was little more than a complaint about pay and R-e-s-p-e-c-t in a period when being educated and book smart had no real market value.
 (Ask Ben Franklin or any other clever person in Colonial America looking to make a good living and reputation without having to tend a farm, or afford one.).
 A mini-revolution by professors erupted in Europe in 1848, but was quickly put down, the professors forgetting that the only real practical educations to be had in Europe in those days were at the several military academies.
 And those graduates were all on the Nobility’s payroll.

 As for lawyers, in Japan, when I was with the Army, and we discussed labor-management issues the (still-medieval) Japanese brought no attorneys to the meetings while Americans flew in teams from the States.
+And now, if you visit their website, you’d know how much the same people have progressed.
 Much to the chagrin of the Federal Bar Association, who complained loudly because Japanese corporate bosses sent their lawyers out to get coffee while our lawyers sat there with no one to talk to.
 Embarrassed and belittled, our lawyers came home outraged when they tried to discuss things of a business nature in which the Japanese principals knew so much more than they did.
 I can confirm from my own stint in industry in the 1980s, lawyers hate this kind of second-class citizenship in the boardroom, and it would be the 1980s before Japanese bosses started bringing their attorneys to the meetings, just to placate American politicians’ genuflection to the bar association.

 As a lighter aside, I’m told that what we may be witnessing in America today might be God’s little back-handed “the joke’s on us” sense of humor, which He plays from time to time.
 But the fact that a person who has a degree in Economics from a major northeastern university may not therefore be entitled to be placed alongside America’s “educated elite” for that reason alone, is funny.